PixelGarage/sowieich/all/modules/_pixelgarage/transloadit_api/README.txt

 2. The module provides two Transloadit API call methods (see transloadit_api.methods.inc):
   a) transloadit_api_get_instance(), returning an instance of \transloadit\Transloadit with the key and secret set.
   b) transloadit_api_execute_assembly($files, $template_id, $steps = array(), $context = array(), $async = true)
-     to upload files and process it with the defined template (transloadit user account) or the given assembly steps.
+     to upload the given files and process them with the defined template or the given assembly steps.
      Signature Authentication is automatically added.

-3. The module provides two hooks returning the transloadit response of an asynchronous conversion request .
+3. The module provides two hooks returning the transloadit conversion result of an asynchronous request in a response object.
     (see transloadit_api.api.php for further details)